-- Verify that you have received all contents.
-There is a checklist below.
-Please notify your KNK supplier immediately if anything is missing. - Remove all foam pieces and cut the zip ties carefully before turning on the KNK. - Use the enclosed test pen as you experiment and become familiar with operating the KNK.
+- There is a checklist below listing all items originally shipped with these particular KNK models. - Remove all foam pieces, any zip ties, and other packing carefully before turning on the KNK. - Use the enclosed test pen as you experiment and become familiar with operating the KNK.
 Place scrap paper on the mat and simply draw shapes rather than cut them.
 This will prevent possible damage to the blade, mat, and cutting strip as you learn where shapes will cut and the basic operating procedures. - Do not unplug the USB cable from your computer or from the cutter unless you first turn off the cutter.
 Doing so can cause power fluctuations that, in turn, can damage the cutter. - Always turn off the KNK when not in use.
-Leaving the cutter turned on for extended periods of time can possibly damage the machine.
+Leaving the cutter turned on for extended periods of time can possibly damage the machine